raminnakhli/MNIST-Classification-Network/README.md

 `pip install -r requirement.txt`

 Second, you need to download MNIST or TinyMNIST dataset, and then, put them in the folder in the project repository.
+You can download the MNIST dataset from http://yann.lecun.com/exdb/mnist/.

 **Notice:**  The dataset should contain 4 csv files including `testData.csv`, `testLabels.csv`, `trainData.csv`, and `trainLabels.csv`.
 Below is an image of the correct structure of dataset.